Pytech04/Nuclei-Base-Url/README.md

 > _Skip this if you're only interested in the final data.
 This section is for transparency and reproducibility._

-1. Searched GitHub for `.yaml` files using dorks.
+1. Searched GitHub for `.yaml` files (Nuclei Templates ) using dorks.
-2. Downloaded the identified YAMLs into a single folder.
+2. Downloaded the identified Nuclei Templates into a single folder (using Bash Scripts).
 3. Used `sha256sum` to remove duplicate files by hash.
 4. Extracted lines containing `{{BaseURL}}/` using `grep`, `awk`, and `tr`.
 5. Sorted and deduplicated the output with `sort -u`.